jbcodeforce/eda-studies/docs/eda.md

 As introduced in the event backbone component description above, there are different messaging capabilities.
 Consider queue system for:

 * Exactly once delivery, and to participate into two phase commit transaction.
-* Asynchronous request / reply communication: the semantic of the communication is for one component to ask a second to do something on its data.
-This is a command pattern with delay on the response.
+* Asynchronous request/reply communication: the semantic of the communication is for one component to ask a second component to do something on its data.
+This is a **Command pattern** with delay on the response.
 * Messages in queue are kept until consumer(s) got them.

 Consider streaming system, like Kafka, AWS Kinesis data stream, as pub/sub and persistence system for: